ucbabu/hcp-vault/docs/kubernetes-integration-guide.md

 #### For OIDC/JWT Auth Method:
 - OIDC issuer enabled on your Kubernetes cluster
-- Public OIDC discovery endpoint accessible by Vault
+- kubectl access to export OIDC configuration (for offline setup)

 ## Method 1: Kubernetes Auth Method